Santroller/Santroller/wiring_guides/guitar.md

 <details>
     <summary>Whammy</summary>

 1. With most whammy's there are 3 pins. (if there are 4, you do not need the fourth.
-2 pins is discussed below) The middle pin is the data pin, one outer pin is VCC while the other pin is GND (it doesn't matter which one, you can flip it when programming later if needed).
+2 pins is discussed below) The middle pin is the data pin, one outer pin is V<sub>CC</sub> while the other pin is GND (it doesn't matter which one, you can flip it when programming later if needed).
 Whammy needs to go to an analogue pin.
-2. Connect VCC and GND to the microcontroller. (the two outside wires)
+2. Connect V<sub>CC</sub> and GND to the microcontroller. (the two outside wires)
-   - If your whammy is not responding correctly in game, you may need to swap VCC and GND around.
+   - If your whammy is not responding correctly in game, you may need to swap V<sub>CC</sub> and GND around.
 3. Connect the data (middle) pin to an analogue pin on the microcontroller.
 These are labeled with an A on the microcontroller.

 If you are working on a controller with only "2" pins as shown below, you will need to desolder the bridged pins and run 3 wires yourself as noted above for the whammy to work best with the configurator.